vic-ma/howtodismantle.github.io/_posts/2024-01-28-SAP-Production-Build-a-Production-Order-Confirmation-Terminal-with-no-code.md

 ![image](/assets/2024-01-28/050.png)

-Behind the submit button we just cast the user input to numbers, put into the global variables and reloaad the data source that does the actual work.
+Behind the submit button we just cast the user input to numbers, put into the global variables and reload the data source that does the actual work.

 ![image](/assets/2024-01-28/060.png)

 And one last step.
 Here's the Refreshed Script of the call.
 The output of the data source is used to forward the SAP message to the user.
-We just use a regular pop up message.
+We just use a regular pop up notification.

 ![image](/assets/2024-01-28/070.png)